DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGTC-1] eth_getTransactionCount **MUST** return the nonce of the account is with the given `address` at the block requested by the `defaultBlockParameter`.
 * [EGTC-2] eth_getTransactionCount **MUST** error with code -32000 when calling a block that does not exist.
 * [EGTC-3] eth_getTransactionCount **MUST** error with code -32000 when using a block number or block hash for the `defaultBlockParameter` when syncing to the network.
 * [EGTC-4] eth_getTransactionCount **MUST** error with code -32000 when the client cannot pull or recreate the state required when using a block number or block hash for the `defaultBlockParameter` as a result of the chosen sync type when synced to the network.
-USE this in similar case
 * [EGTC-5] eth_getTransactionCount **MUST** use the latest synced block when using block tag "latest" for the `defaultBlockParameter` when syncing to the network.
 * [EGTC-6] eth_getTransactionCount **MUST** return 0x0 when using block tag "pending" while syncing to the network.
 * [EGTC-7] eth_getTransactionCount **MUST** must return the nonce of the `address` while syncing to the network when available, otherwise it **MUST** return 0x0.